-Before laundering a down comforter or pillow, check for tough stains such as blood or urine.
+Before washing a down comforter or pillow, check for tough stains such as blood or urine.
 These stains are best treated with an enzymatic cleaner.
 Color-safe bleach can be used on stains caused by water or food.
 Pull the cover of the comforter or pillow away from the down while spot-treating stains to keep the cleaning product from damaging the down.
 Then launder.

 Put a pair of clean canvas shoes (laces removed) or a sock stuffed with two tennis balls (secured with a knot) in the machine with the comforter or pillows.
-This addition will help keep the down from bunching and will agitate soil from the items being washed.
+This addition will help keep the down from bunching and will gently agitate soil from the items being washed.

 Use a gentle- or delicate-cycle setting and a minimal amount of mild laundry detergent with your load.
 Choose lukewarm water; hot or cold water can be hard on the down.
 Use an extra rinse cycle to ensure all soap is rinsed from the down.
 There are also specialty laundry detergents made specifically for washing sleeping bags, down comforters, and other down-filled items.
 You'll find these detergents available online and at outdoor retailers.

 After the wash is complete, load your comforter or pillows into a dryer large enough to give the items plenty of room to fluff.
 Add a pair of clean canvas shoes without laces or two tennis balls in a sock to help fluff the down and keep it evenly distributed.